edwardwong0720/BankApplication/README.md

 Banking Application

-It is a REST API based application developed using JAVA springboot ReactJS for the front end.
+REST API based application developed using JAVA springboot ReactJS for the front end.

 The following APIs are implemented: